dzirg44/readme/README.md

   ```
    crontab -e # linux command for properly edit crontab file.
    5 2 * * *  docker run --rm -d --name redis-backup > /dev/null 2>&1 #  add run backup task  at 2 min 5 AM(for example), and send  any output to "black hole".
+   #or add
+   5 2 * * *  docker run --rm -d --name redis-backup # if you want to send errors to some apps.
   ```